-No work was carried out on the Potrerillos property in 2012.
+No work was carried out on the Potrerillos property in the first quarter of 2013.
 The property remains permitted, in good standing, and the Company is seeking an option or joint venture partner for the project.

 5. Pescado Gold Project, San Juan